 The KINCMAX Basket Shelf is a versatile, top-performing shower caddy.
 We love that the four included hooks can be attached almost anywhere on the product, making them great for loofas, razors, and washcloths alike.
 This model also works well as a spice rack in the kitchen or cleaning supply organizer in a utility or laundry room.
 The adhesive pad adheres very strongly to tile and stone surfaces, making the whole product incredibly stable.
 It also isn't beholden to any particular place in a shower (i.e., in a corner), so it can be installed anywhere along the wall at any height.

 There aren't many downsides to this product.
-However, one thing that we noticed is that it only comes with a single adhesive pad for installation.
+However, we did notice this model only comes with a single adhesive pad for installation.
 To be clear, that's all you need, but it also means there isn't any margin for error if it doesn't go right the first time.
-That minor knock aside, there is plenty to like about the simplicity and versatility of this option.
+That minor knock aside, there is plenty to like about the simplicity and versatility of the Kincmax Basket Shelf.

 However, this caddy is not without its drawbacks.
 Though it feels secure for the most part, the wire frame can be easily pulled away from the suction cups, making the unit less secure.
-Also, due to the slidability of each basket, they are also susceptible to bending if they have too much weight in them.
-All things considered though, if you are a fan of quick-as-can-be over-the-showerhead installation, this model is a great option.
+Due to the slidability of each basket, they are also susceptible to bending if they have too much weight in them.
+All things considered, though, if you are a fan of easy-peasy over-the-showerhead installation, this model is a great option.

 The ODesign Shower Shelf is a super versatile shower caddy.
 The two-tier design holds shower and bath products for two or more people.
 The units use adhesive pads with hooks that stick to shower tile very securely.
 The wires that make up the bottom of the basket are close together, so items don't fall over or fall through.
 We also think that this shower shelf could easily be a kitchen shelf when installed against a tile backsplash.